 Titanium mill products are produced by TIMET in the U.S. at its forging and rolling facility in Ohio, which receives ingot or slab principally from TIMET'S U.S. melting facilities.
-TIMET'S U.S. forging and rolling facility is expected to operate at approximately 83% of annual practical capacity in 2005, up from 66% in 2004.
-Capacity utilization across TIMET's individual mill product lines varies.
+TIMET'S U.S. forging and rolling facility is expected to operate at approximately 82% of annual practical capacity in 2006, up from 68% in 2005.
+Capacity utilization will vary depending on mix across TIMET'S individual mill product lines.

-One of TIMET facilities in the United Kingdom produces VAR ingot used primarily as feedstock at the same facility.
+One of TIMET's facilities in the United Kingdom produces VAR ingot used primarily as feedstock at the same facility.
 The forging operations process the ingot into billet product for sale to third parties or into an intermediate product for further processing into bar or plate at its other facility in the United Kingdom.
-TIMET's United Kingdom melting and mill products production in 2005 is expected to operate at approximately 76% and 59%, respectively, of annual practical capacity, compared to 73% and 54%, respectively, in 2004.
+TIMET's United Kingdom melting and mill products production in 2006 is expected to operate at approximately 91% and 85%, respectively, of annual practical capacity, compared to 73% and 69%, respectively, in 2005.

-The capacity of TIMET's facility in France is to a certain extent dependent upon the level of activity of the other owner of such business, which may from time to time provide TIMET with capacity in excess of that to which TIMET is contractually entitled.
-During 2005, the other owner has agreed to provide TIMET more than the maximum annual capacity that TIMET is contractually entitled.
+The capacity of TIMET's facility in France is to a certain extent dependent upon the level of activity in the other owner of such business, which may from time to time provide TIMET with capacity in excess of that which the other owner is contractually required to provide.
+During 2005, TIMET utilized 119% of the maximum annual capacity the other owner was contractually required to provide in 2005, and TIMET expects this amount to approximate 102% for 2006.